-- ensuring counterparties, together with their respective credit limits, are approved; - · ensuring that the transactions are undertaken with a large number of counterparties; and - ensuring that the majority of transactions are undertaken on recognised exchanges.
+- ensuring counterparties, together with their respective credit limits, are approved; - ensuring that the transactions are undertaken with a large number of counterparties; and - ensuring that the majority of transactions are undertaken on recognised exchanges.

 The investment manager allocates capital to high yielding, income producing investments and securities which may be complemented by capital appreciation.
 Approximately 75% of the Fund is targeted at investment grade assets.
 These are assets which are considered entities and/or securities that have an internal or external credit rating of BBB- or higher.
 Issuers of investment grade securities are considered to have a strong capacity to meet their payment obligations.
+As at 30 June 2021, the Average Credit Rating is BBB.